saumyodip27/College-Codes/README.md

 # College_codes:
-### This diectory contains the various codes that we are practising in College.
+### This diectory contains the various codes that we are practicing in College.